-Swissport is an advocate of fair and open competition: competition law may on no account be violated.
+Competition law may on no account be violated.
 Any such violation may result in substantial fines for Swissport and in fines or prison sentences for its employees.
-In particular, price-fixing among competitors (verbal, written or in any other form), market allocation and any other practices which may inhibit free competition are prohibited.
-Each individual Swissport employee is obliged to follow the Competition Law Guidelines and, in case of doubt, consult the Group General Counsel.
+In particular, price-fixing among competitors (verbal, written or in any other form), market allocation and any other practices which may inhibit free competition are strictly prohibited.